-It is recommended that adult Labrador Retrievers get roughly 20 – 30 minutes of exercise twice a day.
-Often, you won’t have to worry about too much exercise as adult Labradors are more than happy to engage in any physical activity you throw at them.
+Getting 20 – 30 minutes of exercise twice daily is the recommended amount for Labrador Retrievers.
+Since Labrador Retrievers are active by nature, you often won’t have to worry about giving them too much exercise.
+They are usually happy to take on any physical activity you throw at them.

 As Labrador Retrievers age, it’s important to keep an eye out for signs of aches and pains or signs that they are slowing down.
-Labrador Retrievers are notorious for just wanting to please their owners, so it’s not uncommon that they will overexert themselves as they get older, which can lead to soreness and/or bone and joint issues.
+Labrador Retrievers are known for wanting to make their owners happy, with that it’s not uncommon for them to overexert themselves even as they age.
+This can lead to bone or joint issues as well as soreness.

 A good way to ensure your Labrador Retriever will get the right amount of exercise is to consider your own lifestyle and tailor your needs.
 If you’re an active person that goes on daily walks or runs, take your dog with you.
 If you’re more laid back, consider other exercises for your pet, such as playing fetch or dock diving.

-If your pet is being active and spending time with you, they’ll stay happy and healthy.
+As long as your Lab is spending time with you while they are active, they’ll stay happy and healthy.

 Best Ways to Exercise a Labrador Retriever

-There are a ton of ways to make sure your Labrador is getting enough exercise, rain or shine.
-Don’t be afraid to get creative with exercises as Labs are extremely flexible, and always remember to check with your vet before engaging in a strenuous or high impact activity.
+Rain or shine, there are a lot of ways to make sure your Labrador is getting enough exercise.
+Get creative with it as Labs tend to go with the flow, and be sure to check with your vet before taking your Lab on a high impact or strenuous activity.

 Exercise Ideas for Puppies

 Exercise for your Labrador Retriever puppy is essential.
 Exercise at an early age helps set healthy habits from the start.
 It also helps them burn off some excess energy allowing for more calm training time.